Hansmu/django-tutorial/Readme.md

 to be applied to the DB and creates a migration file.

 *python manage.py migrate* applies all the migrations to the DB.

+*python manage.py createsuperuser* to create an admin user with which to login from the admin page.